FTCLib/FTCLib/readme.md

 ```

-## Release Notes:
+## Release Notes

 ### 5.3B

 Released on 22 November 2019

- - Fix TFOD crash on stock due to incorrect version of TFOD library being used (which conflicted with pre-compiled official FTC SDK AARs)
+* Fix TFOD crash on stock due to incorrect version of TFOD library being used (which conflicted with pre-compiled official FTC SDK AARs)

-### 5.3A

-Released on 19 October 2019

- - Update to SDK v5.3

-### 5.2B

-Released on 19 September 2019

- - Remove universal Blocks Vuforia key per request of FIRST.
-If you would like to use Blocks, you will need to copy your private Vuforia key into the `Blocks/src/main/assets/CzechWolf` file.

-### 5.2A

-Released on 11 September 2019

- - Update to SDK v5.2
- - **NOTE:** You will need to copy some additional files to the `FIRST` folder of the internal storage after you update.
-See step #4 in the *Setup Process* section
- - **NOTE:** The TensorFlow and Vuforia sample OpModes for SKYSTONE have been modified slightly to load the datasets from internal storage. **Use the samples in this repo; the stock samples will fail on variants other than stock.** Please also see the *Dynamic Loading of TensorFlow and Vuforia Datasets* section of this readme.

-### 5.1A

-Released on 26 August 2019

- - Update to SDK v5.1
- - Updated dynamic Vuforia loader to enforce being run on Android 6.0 or higher

 ### 5.0A

 Released on 21 August 2019

- - Initial release.
+* Initial release.